-- 5. Promote the highest feasible level of "green building" in Port leasing and development. - a.
+5. Promote the highest feasible level of "green building" in Port leasing and development.

+- a.
 Encourage the adaptive reuse of existing buildings to retain the structure's embodied energy, increase energy efficiency, and reduce waste.
 Use green building practices and ensure high-quality design in rebuilding projects to improve their environmental sustainability. - b.
 Continue to implement the Port's Green Building Standards Code and applicable provisions of the City's Environment Code in new construction and renovation to meet LEED standards, reduce greenhouse gas emissions and toxic air contaminants, conserve water, improve energy efficiency, and use healthier or environmentally preferred building materials. - c.
 Work toward zero waste by implementing Port and City requirements and policies that promote reuse, recycling, and composting in construction and operations. - d.
 Implement the City's Better Roofs Ordinance, which requires new commercial and residential buildings to install either a rooftop solar system for heat or electricity or a living roof. - e.
-Seek opportunities to plan land uses and lease Port property to promote energy and other "district-level" sustainability measures, such as those within the Port's Maritime Eco-Industrial Center, to promote reuse and recycling of materials and to reduce traffic and related air emissions from construction industry activities on and off Port lands.
+Seek opportunities to plan land uses and lease Port property to promote energy and other "district-level" sustainability measures, such as those within the Port's Maritime Eco-Industrial Center, to promote reuse and recycling of materials and to reduce traffic and related air emissions from construction industry activities on and off Port lands. - f.
+Monitor evolving best practices and explore new technologies to achieve progressively higher levels of resource efficiency and sustainability in leasing and development projects over time; seek opportunities to incorporate new environmental requirements and best management practices in older Port leases and lease extensions. - g.
+Clean up contaminated lands in ways that consider inundation caused by rising seas.